adamawalters/spotify-backend/README.md

 2. Will return an object containing a "data" property.
 This "data" property is an object and the "tracks" property of this object contains an array of songs.
 The "totalTracks" property contains the total number of songs for the query.

 ### GET "/queries":
-1. Requires url parameters of artist name, for example, `queries?limit=3`.
+1. Optionally takes into account the url parameter to limit queries, for example, `queries?limit=3`.
 The limit is optional and if left out will return all recent queries.
 2. Will return an object containing a "data" property.
 This "data" property is an array of objects that represent a search query, with properties  `search_keyword`, `artist_name`, `num_songs`, and `created_at`.

 ### POST "/queries":